From Replications to Revelations: Heteroskedasticity-Robust Inference: Mathematical Background and Deeper Insights

+There is not yet a consistent treatment of cases with full leverage across statistical software packages.
+The \textit{sandwich }package in R (Zeileis, 2004) returns an \texttt{NaN} value for HC2 to HC4 standard errors if an observation has full leverage.

-\sharehione\% of the regressions in our replication sample include at least one observation with $h_{i}=1$.
-In such cases, the formulas for HC2, HC3, and HC4 variance estimators are not well-defined.
-Specifically, if $h_{i}=1$, the corresponding OLS residual $\hat{\varepsilon}_{i}$ is exactly zero, and $\alpha_{i}^{\tau}\hat{\varepsilon}_{i}^{2}$ involves the mathematically indeterminate form $0/0$.
-A similar issue arises in the context of cluster-robust standard errors.
-Pustejovsky and Tipton (2017) theoretically justify using a generalized Moore-Penrose inverse, which Kolesár (2023) adapts for HC2 heteroskedasticity-robust standard errors.
-The Moore-Penrose inverse of $1-h_{i}$ for $h_{i}=1$ is zero, implying that $\alpha_{i}^{\tau}\hat{\varepsilon}_{i}^{2}$ is set to zero for observations with $h_{i}=1$.
-Pötscher and Preinerstorfer (2023) adopt this convention for HC3 and HC4 as well.
-We follow this approach in our Monte Carlo study presented in Section~1.
+A similar non-invertibility problem arises in the context of cluster-robust standard errors.
+Pustejovsky and Tipton (2017) theoretically justify using a generalized Moore-Penrose inverse, which Kolesar (2023) and the corresponding R package \textit{dfadjust} adapt to HC2 heteroskedasticity-robust standard errors.
+The Moore-Penrose inverse of $1-h_{i}$ for $h_{i}=1$ is zero, i.e. one sets $\hat{\sigma}_{i}^{\tau}=0$ if $i$ has full leverage.
+Poetscher and Preinerstorfer (2023) adopt this approach for HC3 and HC4 as well.

-However, this handling of $h_{i}=1$ is not universal.
-For instance, the \textit{sandwich }package in R (Zeileis, 2004) returns no value for standard errors (\textit{NaN}) if there is an observation with $h_{i}=1$.
-Stata's approach is not yet well-documented, but experiments and personal communications suggest that if $h_{i}=1$, Stata evaluates $\alpha_{i}^{\tau}\hat{\varepsilon}_{i}^{2}=0/0$ numerically, which yields a result determined by rounding errors.
+Stata's approach is not yet well-documented.
+But experiments and personal communications suggest that for observations with full leverage, Stata evaluates $\alpha_{i}^{\tau}\hat{\varepsilon}_{i}^{2}=0/0$ numerically for HC3, which yields results determined by rounding errors.
+For HC2 computation, as well as HC2-BM computation using Stata 18's new option \textit{vce(hc2, dfadjust),} Stata seems to set $\hat{\sigma}_{i}^{\tau}=0$ for observations with full leverage.